UTS is committed to providing equal opportunity for students with disabilities through an inclusive educational environment.

 As part of your first appointment you will be referred to your faculty Academic Liaison Officer (ALO) who will work with you and your DSO and is responsible for approving recommended assessment arrangements, for example, exam conditions.

-UTS is committed to providing equal opportunity for students with disabilities through an inclusive educational environment.
 We use the definition of disability in the Disability Discrimination Act 1992 (opens an external site), which covers a wide range of physical, sensory, psychiatric and learning disabilities, as well as ongoing illnesses.
 Both temporary and permanent disabilities are covered by the University’s policies.